kevin-pek/cs3245/hw2/README.txt

    This is done by reading all of the block files and doing an n-way merge, where n is the number of block files.
 This is done by using a minimum priority queue of size n, sorted in lexicographical order.
-If a duplicate term is encountered, we will merge the posting lists together.
+If a duplicate term is encountered, we will merge the posting lists together before writing it to disk using pickle.
-4. The final dictionary and postings are written to their respective files using pickle.
+4. Once all the blocks have been written, the final dictionary will also be written to disk using pickle.

 The search phase of the program does the following: